pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 :Don't authenticate users: All users will be redirected to the captive portal login page but will get connected as soon as they click **Login**. this is useful for displaying a welcome page, or forcing users to see general terms and conditions.
-:Use an authentication server from the user manager: See :ref:`label-user-manager` for more information.
+:Use an authentication server from the user manager: Authentication will be made using a remote authentication server.
+Please see :ref:`label-user-manager` for details.
 :Use RADIUS MAC Authentication: This authentication method emulate 802.1X, allowing some MAC addresses to get automatically connected.
-:Use vouchers: Please see :doc:`captive portal vouchers <captive-portal-vouchers>` page for details.
+:Use vouchers: Vouchers are one-time use portal acces code.
+Please see :doc:`captive portal vouchers <captive-portal-vouchers>` page for details.

 Vouchers can be used in parallel with any authentication method, allowing for example